Note: This guide is written assuming you have some familiarity with DSPs or programmatic advertising, not for an absolute beginner in marketing.

 1. Navigate to the troubleshooter and look at the 3 things:

-- Total available request: If the total request sent(impression request) is less than 500K or 1 Million on the previous day or at least above 3 million in the last 7 days, it means your publisher is sending very little inventory to bid on.
-You must reach out to them to increase the inventory size/bid request.
-All your optimizations depend on this factor; unless you fix this, none of the optimizations you do will work.
+• Total available request: If the total request sent(impression request) is less than 500K or 1 Million on the previous day or at least above 3 million in the last 7 days, it means your publisher is sending very little inventory to bid on.
+You must contact them to increase the inventory size/bid request.
+All your optimizations depend on this factor; unless you fix it, none of them will work.
 This is very, very important.

-- Bid Response: Suppose the publisher is sending enough bid requests, but if the bid response is lower, it means you have so many targetings applied.
-These targeting are blocking your bid response to the inventory sent from the publisher.
-It’s like your salary, even if it’s high, major deductions are made due to tax and other deductions.
-From a DV360 perspective, look for targeting such as excessive use of block list, such as site exclusion, keyword exclusion, or very restrictive viewability or low pool audience.
+• Bid Response: Suppose the publisher is sending enough bid requests, but if the bid response is lower, it means you have so many targetings applied.
+These targeting blocks your bid response to publisher-sent inventory.
+It’s like your salary; even if it’s high, major deductions are taken due to taxes and other withholdings.
+From a DV360 perspective, look for targeting such as excessive use of block lists (site exclusion, keyword exclusion), very restrictive viewability, or a low-pool audience.
 So you need to relax these targeting to increase your bid response.
-Just like investing our salary to get some tax rebate from goverment.
+Just like investing our salary to get a tax rebate from the government.

 2. See if you can move some targeting on the Publisher side.

 Sometimes, there can be a layer of the same targeting on both the Publisher and the DV360 side.
-Check with them if some common DV360 targeting is applied on both sides, such as Geo targeting, or brand safety targeting, etc., if it’s applied on both sides, remove it from either side.
+Check with them whether common DV360 targeting is applied on both sides (e.g., geo targeting or brand safety).
+If it is, remove it from either side.
 This will open up more inventory and improve your pacing.

 3. Do not target any audience for the PMP Campaign